|

 - Futures

-E*Trade goes much further in the bond category with muni debit, corporate bonds, and brokered CDs.
-It also offers trading in mutual funds and liquid alternative funds. tastytrade adds cryptocurrencies to the list.
-Only E*Trade has over-the-counter stocks.
+E*Trade goes further with bonds by offering munis, corporate bonds, and brokered CDs.
+It also offers mutual funds and liquid alternative funds. tastytrade adds cryptocurrencies to the mix.
+Only E*Trade offers over-the-counter stocks.

-Investors who aren’t comfortable making their own trading decisions can open advisory accounts instead of brokerage accounts.
-The former are managed by the investment firm, which handles all trading decisions.
-E*Trade has robo accounts that charge just 0.35% per annum for this service.
-ETFs are the only assets available.
+Investors who don’t want to make trading decisions on their own can open advisory accounts instead of brokerage accounts.
+These accounts are managed by the firm, which makes the trading decisions.
+E*Trade offers robo accounts that charge 0.35% per year, and they invest only in ETFs.

 Winner: E*Trade